Why is joint alignment important?

 In the studio environment we get to really nerd out on picking exactly the right exercises for each individual body, and problem solving how we reduce tension or pain, or eliminate that recurring injury, and in the group class setting we work more generally, picking an alignment goal and work towards it collectively.

-Try to enjoy the setup phase of each exercise, whether you’re on the mat or the reformer, lying on your side or on hands and knees, it’s your chance to get your bones and joints in the place where they’re most likely to speak to your muscles and other connective tissues effectively, and chance for you to really connect mind to body- sometimes this means taking your time and slowing down a little but you’re rewarded with the most efficient way to work your body (pain free), PLUS often a few repetitions is more than enough to feel the ‘burn’ when you’re aligned in the best possible way for your body.
+Try to enjoy the setup phase of each exercise, whether you’re on the mat or the Pilates reformer, lying on your side or on hands and knees, it’s your chance to get your bones and joints in the place where they’re most likely to speak to your muscles and other connective tissues effectively, and chance for you to really find a mind body connection- sometimes this means taking your time and slowing down a little but you’re rewarded with the most efficient way to work your body (pain free moevment), PLUS often a few repetitions is more than enough to feel the ‘burn’ when you’re aligned in the best possible way for your body.